Get in Touch: Dinah and Iain Thompson

 Hobsons Brewery

 Established in 1993 by the Davis family, Hobsons Brewery is now a leading craft brewer in Shropshire and one of the most sustainable breweries in the UK.
 Based in Cleobury Mortimer, Hobsons cask ales and bottled beers are all brewed onsite using traditional brewing techniques.
 The primary ingredients are sourced from supply chains forged with barley growers and hop farmers within some 30 miles of the brewery.
-A strong commitment to quality, local sourcing and reducing the breweries carbon footprint by introducing green technologies has earned Hobsons regional and national awards - notably CAMRA Champion Beer of Britain in 2007 and SIBA’s Best Green Business in 2010.
-Hobsons stands by a strong ethos of sustainability, community and passion for real ale.
+A strong commitment to quality, local sourcing and reducing the breweries carbon footprint by introducing green technologies has earned Hobsons regional and national awards.

 Picture